United States: +1 (872) 240-3212 Access Code: 720-309-693

 Crystal Ogle LM, CPM

 My name is Crystal Ogle and I am honored to have been your Chair, serving as such since 2017.
 I have been a WARM professional member since 2014 and have a unique home birth practice on Whidbey Island.
 I love teaching, learning from, and supporting student midwives.
 For years I worked as faculty and staff at the Midwives College of Utah.
 A midwife of color myself, I support social justice and am a health disparity activist.
-I share my life with my husband, 2 kids still at home, one who has recently welcomed a baby (our first grandbaby), 2 dogs and 2 goats (soon to be more).
+I share my life with my husband, 3 kids, their partners, 2 grandchildren, 4 dogs and 5 goats.
 We love to hike and explore our region, including it’s many beaches.
 My family loves to travel, especially taking road trips, we love board games and we value family tradition, hosting festive family gatherings frequently.